 - Family History

 Unfortunately, our ability to effectively and efficiently diagnose Fibromyalgia also needs work.

 It’s complicated by a lack of reliable testing and classic symptoms shared by other conditions.
 Similarly, those with Fibromyalgia may also have other conditions at the same time.

-The American College of Rheumatology (2010) agreed upon three criteria for diagnosis of Fibromyalgia:
+The American College of Rheumatology (2010) agreed upon three criteria for a diagnosis of Fibromyalgia:

-- Severity of pain and symptoms (of 19 designated body parts) over the past week, fatigue, poor sleep and cognitive dysfunction
+- The severity of pain and symptoms (of 19 designated body parts) over the past week, fatigue, poor sleep, and cognitive dysfunction

 - Consistent symptoms lasting at least three months